digbmc/coll-news-site/_projects/data.md

   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega-lite@4.8.1"></script>
   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega-embed@6"></script>

-Our team scraped our data from the Tri-College Digital Collections website, including the full OCRed text and some additional metadata for each issue.
-We then performed some basic corpus cleaning and analysis using the Natural Language Toolkit ([NLTK](https://www.nltk.org/)).
+Our team scraped OCR text and metadata from each College News issue between 1914 and 1968 on the Tri-College Digital Collections website.
+We then performed text cleaning and analysis of the corpus using the [Natural Language Toolkit (NLTK)](https://www.nltk.org/).

 <div id="vis"></div>

- This visualization shows the size of each issue in our corpus, both in pages (taken from the metadata in the digital collections record) and in number of words.
-Each point represents an issue of *The College News* and contains a link to that issue's record on the Digital Collections site.

- The graph was created using the python library Altair.
+This visualization, created with the Python library Altair, displays the word count of each issue.
+Visitors can discover more information by hovering over any data point on the map, which will reveal the issue date, volume, number, quantity of words, and object ID.
+Click on a point to be redirected to the College News issue on the Tri-College Libraries Digital Collections database, which includes the TIFF image scan of the issue, transcript text, and additional metadata.

   <script>
     (function(vegaEmbed) {